AstunTechnology/ssdidocs/docs/ssdi_guidance.rst

 Once all elements for a new record have been completed or changes have been made to an existing record, it should be validated against the Gemini 2.2 standard rules.
-This can be done by clicking on the **‘Save and Check’** button at the top or bottom of the page, or refreshing the validation report in the panel on the right hand side of the editor window.
+This can be done by clicking on the **‘Validate’** button at the top or bottom of the page, or refreshing the validation report in the panel on the right hand side of the editor window.

-A dialogue box will appear in the top right corner of the screen highlighting any errors that need to be corrected (Note: tick the box at the top to see only errors).
+A Validation dialogue box will appear on the right of the screen highlighting any errors that need to be corrected (Note: click on the red thumbs-down icon to see only errors).
 Solutions to errors are not always obvious from the messages given; `Annex 2 <#_Annex_2:_Common_1>`__ of this document provides a list of common error messages encountered and how to resolve them.
 Users can still save a metadata record that has not been